EyasuTeshome/shifttracker/becoming-a-remote-professional/take-professional-photo-v2.md

 Follow [these steps](https://github.com/microverseinc/curriculum-transversal-skills/blob/main/code-review/articles/how-to-ask-for-a-prof-skills-review-v2.md) to request a  review of your project.

+❗️Please note that:
+- This activity is carry-over, so you will be able to complete it need week.
+- You have 5 reviews maximum to get your photo approved.
-In order to ensure that your project can be approved by the deadline, **submit your first version no later than Wednesday evening of the week when it's due**.
-This will give the reviewers enough time for necessary iterations.
+- We reccomend you**submit your first version no later than Wednesday evening of the week when it's due**.
+This will give you and the reviewers enough time for necessary iterations.

 ## Submit your project